NuevoFoundation/workshops/content/english/secret-messages/activity-5.md

 In this example, we save the character in a variable type **char**.
 Then, in an **int** type variable we save the char type variabale, but since the second variable saves numbers, it will convert the character into its numerical value according to the ASCII code.A

-In this way, we could do the opposite, for example:
+We could do the opposite, for example:
 ```
 int letter_value = 67;
 char letter = letter_value;